Menu

 Catering for specific diets

-The University Hospital Bonn’s kitchen can prepare tailored meals that take account of various kinds of diet.
+The University Hospital Bonn’s kitchen can prepare tailored meals that take into account various kinds of diets.
 This can be particularly useful in the case of food interaction trials, metabolic trials, dietetic products or active ingredients in food supplements but is also important for the well-being of our trial participants.

 Recruitment